topfreegames/libpitaya/README.md

 In order to run the tests, you need the following dependencies:
 - [go](https://golang.org) installed for the tests server.
-- [cmocka](https://cmocka.org/) installed as a dynamic library.
+- [nodejs](https://nodejs.org) for the mock server.

-Having the dependencies met, you can run the tests with the script `run-tests.sh`.
+Having the dependencies met, you can run all the tests with the script `run-tests.sh`.
+Passing `--help` to the script will give some information about how to use it.
+For example, you can say `./run-tests.sh /my_suite` to run just one suite by name, or `./run-tests.sh /my_suite/test1` for one specific test.

+You can also directly use the executable `tests`, however you will have to manually start the mock and normal servers and also compile the project if necessary.